Day 2 – Sessions and Speakers

 Noilyn Ramírez Arias is an entrepreneur and rural community tourism developer in the South Pacific region of Costa Rica, Central America.
 In 2013, she co-founded Turismo Cultural Costa Rica to diversify the ecotourism offering of Bahía Ballena, integrating biodiversity, heritage and community exchange with the support of local partners and more than twenty host families.
 The initiative is focused on safeguarding the region’s history and culture through circular economy principles and the active engagement of community stakeholders.
 She is also a founding member of Fundación Somos de Costa Rica, contributing to sustainable local development and community empowerment initiatives.

-6:15 PM the Global Agritourism Conference Gala Dinner
+7:30 PM to 01:00 AM the Global Agritourism Conference Gala Dinner